spinshock/llama-bot/README.md

           ```
         * API_URL
           ```bash
-          ## The domain where the api is deployed.
+          ## The name of the api app in dokku with the process type concatenated by a dot"." and port .
           ##
-          ## "llama-bot-discord-api-dev.llama-bot-discord.com" would resolve to the client's nginx server
+          ## "llama-bot-discord-client-dev.llama-bot-discord.com/api/emotes" would resolve to the api by the client's nginx server
-          ## proxying api requests to http://llama-bot-discord-api-dev.llama-bot-discord.com/api
+          ## proxying api requests to http://llama-bot-discord-api-dev.llama-bot-discord.com/api/emotes
+          ##
+          ## Always prefer internal requests using reverse proxy.
+          ## api-app-name-and-port is the internal domain and port of the api container.
+          ## eg. llama-bot-discord-api-dev.web:8080
+          ## Port 8080 is default, but if it's changed during API deployment/configuration, the correct port needs to be provided here as well.
+          ## IMPORTANT: ".web" is not mistaken for ".web1" or ".web.1"
+          ## ".web" is an alias for all the scaled instances of the API app, and requests will be load balanced.
-          dokku docker-options:add <client-app-name> build "--build-arg API_URL=<domain-of-deployed-api>"
+          dokku docker-options:add <client-app-name> build "--build-arg API_URL=<api-app-name-and-port>"
           ```
     * Adjust dokku zero downtime deployment to shutdown red(old green) container immediately
       ```bash